Skip to main content

 Requirements:

-• Season Pass: Athletes need passes for Arapahoe Basin, Copper Mountain, or the Ikon Pass, along with the Epic Local Pass for training.
-Team members in good standing may receive discount vouchers for season passes at Arapahoe Basin, Copper Mountain, and the Epic Local Pass, but not for the Ikon Pass.
-Vouchers will be distributed close to the season’s start.
-Athletes competing in Colorado should consider the Ikon Pass over the Copper Mountain Season Pass.
+• Season Passes: Athletes must have a Copper Mountain or Ikon Pass and Epic Local Pass for training.
+Those in good standing will receive discount vouchers for Copper Mountain, and Epic Local Pass, but not Ikon Pass.
+Vouchers are distributed to registered athletes close to the start of the season.
+For racers traveling to competitions throughout RMD and nationally, an Ikon Pass may be a more economical option than a Copper Mountain season pass.

 Quick Links